Making a Product Liability Claim

 For example, warnings on the packaging of an item do not absolve the manufacturer of responsibility if it then injures you, but in some cases the manufacturer may try to claim the injury occurred due to your misuse.
 Another complication can arise when a product is made up of many constituent parts, each one manufactured separately.
 If the brakes on your car fail, for example, do you claim against the overall manufacturer of the car, or the specific supplier of the faulty brake discs?

-Our solicitors know the answer to this question and any others you might have, and will make it their business to build the most solid possible case on your behalf.
-If you've been injured, you shouldn't have to spend your time worrying about the technicalities of your case, and that's where we come in.
+An expert solicitor will know the answer to this question and any others you might have, and will make it their business to build the most solid possible case on your behalf.
+If you’ve been injured, you shouldn’t have to spend your time worrying about the technicalities of your case.
 It should be borne in mind, however, that you only have a period of three years during which you can make a claim against a retailer or manufacturer after suffering an injury caused by one of their goods.
-As such, if you feel you've suffered in this way, you should get in touch with us ASAP.
+As such, if you feel you’ve suffered in this way, you should get in touch with an injury solicitor ASAP.